We Simulate Vision Impairments in Virtual and Augmented Reality

 The XREye system and simulation techniques are the result of several years of inter-disciplinary research that has yielded a number of publications.

-2. Panfili, L., Wimmer, M. and Krösl, K. "Myopia in Head-Worn Virtual Reality" in 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW).
+5. Panfili, L., Wimmer, M. and Krösl, K.1 “Myopia in Head-Worn Virtual Reality” in 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW).
 IEEE, 2021

-8. Katharina Krösl.
-"Simulating Vision Impairments in VR and AR" in ACM SIGGRAPH THESIS FAST FORWARD 2019.
-ACM, 2019. (third place)
+9. Katharina Krösl.
+“Simulating Vision Impairments in VR and AR” in ACM SIGGRAPH THESIS FAST FORWARD 2019.
+ACM, 2019.
+3rd place

 Partners

-XREye is a multi-disciplinary project between several academic and industrial parties
+XREye is a multi-disciplinary research project between several academic and industrial parties